Modeling Spatial Heterogeneity in Exposure Buffers and Risk: A Hierarchical Bayesian Approach: Antenatal care and distance to healthcare facilities in Madagascar

 Figure \ref{fig:radii_maps_xadjusted_wadjusted_exposure0} displays the spatial distribution of posterior median radii across the study area for the models using the counts exposure definition.
-For FixedBR, an increase of one health facility within $5$ km is associated with an $11\%$ increase in the odds of completing at least $4$ ANC visits ($\exp\left(\theta\right) = 1.11$; $95\%$ HDI: $(1.04, 1.18)$) (Figure \ref{fig:radii_maps_xadjusted_wadjusted_exposure0}A).
-SingleBR also includes a single radius for defining exposure, but allows the data to select the optimal distance.
-In this case, the radius was estimated as $14.75$ km ($95\%$ HDI: $(11.69, 20.00)$), with a similar exposure effect estimate as FixedBR ($\exp\left(\theta\right) = 1.11$; $95\%$ HDI: $(1.07, 1.16)$) (Figure \ref{fig:radii_maps_xadjusted_wadjusted_exposure0}B).
-Both models allow for a straightforward interpretation of a single radius and exposure effect parameter, but the poor relative WAIC performance of FixedBR and SingleBR suggests these models fail to capture true variability in the data.
+For SVBR$\left[5, \theta\right]$, an increase of one health facility within $5$ km is associated with a $16\%$ increase in the odds of completing at least $4$ ANC visits ($\exp\left(\theta\right) = 1.16$; $95\%$ HDI: $(1.08, 1.25)$) (Figure \ref{fig:radii_maps_xadjusted_wadjusted_exposure0}A).
+SVBR$\left[\delta, \theta\right]$ also includes a single radius for defining exposure, but allows the data to select the optimal distance.
+In this case, the radius was estimated as $12.33$ km ($95\%$ HDI: $(10.49, 15.01)$), with a similar exposure effect estimate as SVBR$\left[5, \theta\right]$ ($\exp\left(\theta\right) = 1.17$; $95\%$ HDI: $(1.11, 1.24)$) (Figure \ref{fig:radii_maps_xadjusted_wadjusted_exposure0}B).
+Both models allow for a straightforward interpretation of a single radius and exposure effect parameter, but the poor relative performance of SVBR$\left[5, \theta\right]$ and SVBR$\left[\delta, \theta\right]$ suggest that these models fail to adequately describe the variability in the data.